-*Disclaimer.
-Individual results may vary
+*Disclaimer- Individual results may vary.

-This treatment is only for use by men
+This treatment is only for use by men.

 Side Effects of Finasteride

 With any medication you take, there is always a risk of side effects.
-Some are more common than others, and often side effects may subside with the regular usage of the medicine.
+Some are more common than others, and often side effects may subside with regular usage of the medicine.
 If the side effects do not subside, you should report them to us, or your GP.

-The following side effects are important and will require immediate action if you experience them
+The following side effects are important and will require immediate action if you experience them:

 Stop taking this medicine and talk to your doctor immediately or go to the nearest hospital emergency department if you have any of the following symptoms:

-• swelling of your face, lips, tongue or throat
+- Swelling of your face, lips, tongue or throat

-• difficulty swallowing • skin rash, itching, lumps under your skin (hives)
+- Skin rash, itching, lumps under your skin (hives)

 If you notice any of the following, talk to your doctor straight away:

-General warnings from our Clinical Lead Dr Roisin McHugh
+General warnings from our Clinical Lead Dr Roisin McHugh:

-1.Finasteride/ Dutasteride has in rare cases caused depression.
-If you develop any symptons of depression such as low mood please stop the medication straight away and discuss with a health care professional.
+- Finasteride/ Dutasteride has in rare cases caused depression.
+If you develop any symptoms of depression such as low mood please stop the medication straight away and discuss it with a health care professional.

-2.Infertility has been reported in men who took finasteride for long time and had other risk factors that may affect fertility; this should improve on discontinuation of finasteride/ dutasteride.
+- Infertility has been reported in men who took finasteride for a long time and had other risk factors that may affect fertility; this should improve on discontinuation of finasteride/ dutasteride.
 Long-term clinical studies about the effects of finasteride on fertility in men have not been conducted.

-4. You should promptly report to your doctor any changes in your breast tissue such as lumps, pain, enlargement or nipple discharge as these may be signs of a serious condition, such as breast cancer (very rare).
+- You should promptly report to your doctor any changes in your breast tissue such as lumps, pain, enlargement or nipple discharge as these may be signs of a serious condition, such as breast cancer (very rare).

-5. It can cause erectile dysfunction.
+- It can cause erectile dysfunction.
 If you have any questions regarding any of this please email or telephone the pharmacy.

-6. A small number of men (less than 1%) may experience heart palpitations when taking finasteride for the first time, especially if they are aged over 60.
+- A small number of men (less than 1%) may experience heart palpitations when taking finasteride for the first time, especially if they are aged over 60.

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects of Finasteride 1mg tablets directly via the Yellow Card Scheme here or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report the side effects of Finasteride 1mg tablets directly via the Yellow Card Scheme here or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help to provide more information on the safety of these tablets.